SF Bay Area Teaching Team

 Will Yturriaga - Senior Instructor

-Will Yturriaga Will Yturriaga began his training at a young age in full contact Shorinji-Ryu Karate, Bagua Chang and meditation.
-This foundation sparked a life-long interest of studying the traditional martial arts.
-This led Will to study at the East West Wing Chun Kung Fu school in San Francisco, and eventually Will became Instructor of the class.
+Will Yturriaga Will Yturriaga began his martial arts training at a young age in full contact Shorinji-Ryu Karate, Bagua Chang and meditation.
+His studies eventually led him to the East West Wing Chun Kung Fu school in San Francisco, where he later became the main instructor.
 He taught the class for over 6 years, focusing on training a core group of instructors.
-Once that was completed, he left the San Francisco class in order to start a new Wing Chun school.
-He currently runs the Northbay class, and teaches privately in the Northern Bay Area.
+He then left the San Francisco class to start a new East-West Wing Chun branch.
+Will currently runs the Northbay class, and teaches privately in the Northern Bay Area.

 Henry Lyne - Senior Instructor